intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/text.md

 ```

 * `len`: Positive int.
 The target length.
 * `truncMode`: String.
 Truncation mode if the original sequence is longer than the target length.
-Either `pre` or `post`.
+Either 'pre' or 'post'.
-If `pre`, the sequence will be truncated from the beginning.
+If 'pre', the sequence will be truncated from the beginning.
-If `post`, the sequence will be truncated from the end.
+If 'post', the sequence will be truncated from the end.
-Default is `post`.
+Default is 'post'.
 * `padElement`: Int.
 The index element to be padded to the end of the sequence if the original length is smaller than the target length.
 Default is 0 with the convention that we reserve index 0 for unknown words.